Booster Information

 At that time, data wasn’t clear on when boosters would be necessary, but additional doses were expected.
 Flu shots require annual boosters both because the virus mutates and because our immunity wanes, which is exactly what’s happening with COVID.

-Individuals who received Pfizer are eligible for a booster at 12 years old and up.
-Those who received Moderna are eligible for a booster at 18 years old and up.
-Your booster should DOES NOT need to be the same brand as your initial doses, so you may “mix and match.”
+Pfizer and Moderna offer updated boosters.
+For adults and kids ages 5 and older, the booster DOES NOT need to be the same brand as your initial doses, so you may “mix and match.”
 For example, if you received an initial Pfizer vaccine, you may receive Moderna for your booster.
 This is totally up to you and your primary care provider.
+Babies and children 6 months to 4 years must receive the same brand as previous doses.

 Yes.
 Mix and match as you see fit.
 Talk to you primary care provider for more information on the best choice for you.

-No. The bivalent booster vaccine is different than the original vaccine.
-It covers original COVID-19 and Omicron BA.4/BA.5
+No. The updated booster vaccine is different than the original and previous booster vaccines.
+The updated booster targets the newer XBB strains.

 Yes.
 Side effects are mild and could include arm soreness or other flu like symptoms for around 24 hours.

 Vaccines remain the single most effective tool in the fight against COVID.
-Your initial dose(s) will provide you protection against the most severe illness, but data is indicating that protection does wane over time.
+Your initial dose(s) and previous boosters will provide you protection against the most severe illness, but data is indicating that protection does wane over time.
 That being said, any vaccine protection is better than none.